MP Estate Planning UK

 What are some common misconceptions about inheritance tax, and how can I understand available exemptions?

-How can I prepare my family for changes in inheritance tax law, and minimize the emotional and financial impacts?
+How can I prepare my family for changes in inheritance tax law, and minimise the emotional and financial impacts?

 How can we